roadkillwiki/roadkill/readme.md

 ### Syncing with Codeplex

-Codeplex is then synced from Github using `git push --all https://git01.codeplex.com/roadkill`
+Codeplex is synced from Github before releases using `git push --all https://git01.codeplex.com/roadkill`

 ### Contributing